Rejected from Yale University Early Action: Next Steps

 How We Can Help

-• A detailed review of your Early application to identify any red flags or weaknesses that contributed to the rejection
+• A detailed review of your Early Action application to identify weak points

-• Guidance on refining your narrative and overall admissions strategy for RD or ED II
+• Guidance on your narrative and strategy for RD or ED II

 This article was updated in December 2025 for the 2025-2026 Admissions Cycle.